 We have the skills and creativity to make your vintage motorcycle look & run better than ever.
 Our credentials & expertise include:

 • expert diagnostic skills that get to the root of a mechanical or electrical issue

 • 23 years of extensive technical and mechanical repair experience

 • expert parts research department

 • on-site welding (TIG & MIG)

 • on-site polishing (re-choming is done off-site)

 How We are Different from other Shops Top

-• We are all about stock vintage motorcycle restorations - big or small.
-Not tire changes, battery installations or selling you a t-shirt.
+• We are all about stock vintage motorcycle restorations.
+Not tire changes, battery installations or selling you a bike.

 • We're not about hype or the latest fad in the motorcycle world.